September 25, 2025

 1. Check the FCCPC’s List of Approved Loan Apps

-Start by visiting the FCCPC’s official website to see the current list of authorized digital lenders:
+Begin by checking the FCCPC’s official website for the most updated list of licensed digital lenders:

 https://www.fccpc.gov.ng